Datavisualiatie-UGent/project-dv25-8/src/insights.md

 </div>

 ### Performance by Equipment
-In the world of professional cycling, the right equipment can be the difference between victory and defeat.
-From high-performance bikes to specialized wheels and cutting-edge groupsets, each component plays a role in shaping a team's success.
-In this section, we analyze the relationship between equipment and performance by comparing teams using specific brands of gear.
+In professional cycling, equipment isn't just a matter of preference — it can be a decisive factor in a team's success.
+From cutting-edge bikes to aerodynamic wheels and precision-engineered groupsets, every component contributes to performance on the road.

-By calculating the average performance of teams riding with a particular brand, we ensure a fair comparison across different equipment types.
-This approach allows us to evaluate the impact of each brand on overall performance, taking into account the number of teams using it.
-By looking at the aggregated data, we can uncover potential correlations and gain deeper insights into how equipment choices may influence race outcomes.
+In this section, we explore how equipment choices correlate with team success by comparing the performance of teams using different brands.
+To ensure a fair comparison, we calculate the **average number of WorldTour wins** per season for teams using each brand.
+This is done by dividing the total number of wins by the number of seasons those teams used that brand.

+By aggregating this data, we can identify which equipment is more commonly associated with winning performances.
+**Of course, this doesn’t imply that the gear alone makes the difference — the strength, strategy, and budget of the teams using the equipment are key factors as well**.
+Still, it gives us a data-driven look into how certain brands align with competitive success.

 ```js
 function equipmentComparison({ width } = {}) {